mashachitchyan/assignment-3/README.md

-# Assignment 3
+# Assignment 3 : Complex framework-based website via React

-A Next.js project for DESN3035-Assignment 3 showcasing a modern website for a digital product.
-This project integrates **Supabase** for simple backend functionality (importing user reviews) and **Swiper** for interactive carousels.
+This is a Next.js project showcasing a modern website for a digital product.
+This project integrates **Supabase** for simple backend functionality (i.e.importing user reviews from database).

 ## Table of Contents